rahulraip/containerized-microservice-architecture/README.md

 - But next time the data loads on redis db base (in-memory), so the accessing speed of the data will be very fast.
 - SEE: `cached:"true"`

+## CONCLUSION:

+This setup not only improves performance but also illustrates the real-world use of caching in distributed applications.